 Design & Technology

-Mr A. Dolman
+Mr. A. Dolman

 Head of Department

-Welcome to the Design and Technology department.
+Welcome to Design & Technology

 “D&T develops confident and capable young people with the potential to produce effective solutions to many of the problems we face today.
 Critically, it builds the skills people need to solve problems we don’t even know yet exist.”

 This quote from the D&T (Design & Technology) association website exactly sums up what we want for our students at Ferndown Upper School.
 In addition we believe that Design and Technology is a subject that transforms; students learn about designing solutions to improve people’s lives, they are able to make better decisions, they understand more about the impact of products on their community and on the world.